Patient's Privacy Rights

-To anticipate that all medical records will be kept confidential and only be released by your written permission (exceptions- subpoenas and/or court order, other law enforcement agencies, Dept. of Health and Senior Services and Centers for Disease Control, or life-threatening situations).
+To anticipate that all medical records will be kept confidential and only be released by your written permission.
+(Exceptions include subpoenas and/or court order, other law enforcement agencies, Department of Health and Senior Services, Centers for Disease Control, or life-threatening situations.)
 Immunization records must be available to state inspectors.

 To receive the names and functions of all health care professionals and staff providing care.
 You may refuse to allow their participation.

-To receive prompt access to your medical records, to request inspection, a letter must be submitted to the Director of Health Services.
+To receive prompt access to your medical records.
+To request inspection, a letter must be submitted to the Director of Student Health Services.

 Do our health records remain confidential?

 YES.
 All of your personal and health information is kept strictly confidential according to state and federal laws.

 Can my parents have access to my health records?